 Supporting this argument, Brevoort insists that this event won't feature 'hero-on-hero' battles.

 "This is very much more an old school story.
 You will know who the good guys are and who the bad guys are.
 This is not heroes fighting heroes, this is heroes fighting a bad guy… We saw this moment as our chance to rally the entire Marvel Universe, which has been fragmented of late."

 It's a legitimate criticism, and really makes it sound as though this event could serve a very positive purpose for the broader Marvel Universe.

 We now know that the core title will be launching in May with Secret Empire #0, which leads into a core eight-issue miniseres, ending in August.
 Teasers have indicated the event will span the whole Marvel range, affecting #SpiderMan, the #Avengers, the #GuardiansOfTheGalaxy, #TheDefenders, and even the #XMen.

 - Just Why Has Marvel Turned Captain America Into A Nazi?

 - From Stan Lee To James Gunn, What Are The Big Names In Marvel Saying About Captain America's Hydra Twist?

 - Marvel's Captain America Hydra Revelation May Not Have Been A Mistake!

-So far, we know very little about the 2017 Marvel summer event, but it seems to be a lot more organic than 2016's Civil War II, and flows out of an arc that has been building up momentum since May 2016.
+So far, we're only beginning to get a sense of what to expect from the 2017 Marvel summer event.
+That said, it's clearly a lot more organic than 2016's Civil War II, and flows out of an arc that's been building up considerable momentum since May 2016.
 However controversial the so-called "HydraCap" twist may have been, it's clearly worked well for sales of the comic, and now the arc is taking center-stage in the Marvel Universe. #SecretEmpire should be a wild ride!